cheomanigua/webdevdocs/content/devops/terraform.md

 ```
 terraform plan -out=<filename>
 ```
-You can also see the plan by running:
+You can then see the plan by running:
 ```
 terraform show <filename>
 ```